evangelospafilis/lab42open/_posts/2026-08-19-ccmri-articles-published.md

 ---
 title: "CCMRI articles published, dive in to find out more"
-last_modified_at: 2026-10-19
+last_modified_at: 2026-08-19
 layout: single
 ---

-🚧🛠️ Work in progress: - this page is under development, apologies for any interim omission
+**🚧🛠️ Work in progress: - this page is under development, apologies for any interim omission**

 CCMRI papers are out :)